phuonganhdangamy/jsc370-project/README.md

 ## Reproducibility

-All data collection scripts are in `midterm.qmd`.
+All data collection scripts are in `data-collection.qmd`.
 To reproduce:

 1. Clone the repository
 2. Create a virtual environment and install dependencies (see **Environment Setup** below)